 Therefore I decided it’s time to start with underwater photography and planned a snorkeling trip for the Pentecost vacation.

 When I went to my travel agency some weeks ago I was thinking about a trip to the Red Sea in Egypt.
 But there were no flights available anymore (from Munich at the weekends) and I had to think about alternatives.
 After checking the cheaper options on the Maldives I was a bit surprised that the costs were nearly the same as to Egypt.
-Of course the accommodation on the Maldives was only 3 star (compared to 4 star in Egypt) but it looked quite good and got some great customer feedback on the online travel sites.
-We therefore decided to book a one week trip to Makunudu, a small island in the North Male Atoll.
+Of course, the accommodation on the Maldives was only 3 stars (compared to 4 stars in Egypt) but it looked quite good and got some great customer feedback on the online travel sites.
+We, therefore, decided to book a one week trip to Makunudu, a small island in the North Male Atoll.

 Underwater housings for the D800 have typically very long delivery times and also need some time to get accustomed to.
 Therefore I thought the best idea for our trip to the Maldives and my first attempt in underwater photography would be to buy a compact underwater camera.

-Makunudu is a beautiful small island with 35 bungalows, a big wooden main building with a restaurant and some nice tropical vegetation.
+Makunudu is a beautiful small island with 35 bungalows, a big wooden main building with a restaurant, and some nice tropical vegetation.
 It takes about 15 minutes to walk around the whole island.
-We had booked half-board and typically started the day with a late breakfast followed by a first one hour snorkel trip at the house reef and some relaxing at the beach afterwards.
+We had booked half-board and typically started the day with a late breakfast followed by a first one-hour snorkel trip at the house reef and some relaxing at the beach afterward.

-At lunch we had some small snacks at the bar and then went to another snorkel trip.
+At lunch, we had some small snacks at the bar and then went to another snorkel trip.
 The house reef was really beautiful with extremely colorful small fishes, lots of lovely corals in different shapes and some bigger fishes like stingrays, moray and small sharks.
-On one snorkeling trip we had seen a big guitarfish that has a body form intermediate between those of sharks and rays.
-Highlight for my daughter were the many big sea turtles we saw.
+On one snorkeling trip, we had seen a big guitarfish that has a body form intermediate between those of sharks and rays.
+The highlight for my daughter was the many big sea turtles we saw.
 I was hoping to get some good sea turtle images, but sadly nearly all of them were misfocused.
-Even if first attempt in underwater photography was not a big success, snorkeling at Makunuda was a great experience.
+Even if the first attempt in underwater photography was not a big success, snorkeling at Makunuda was a great experience.